GalagaMan/VulkanDemo/README.md

 # VulkanDemo
-That's where ye will contemplate my exhaustive CG and CXX skills

 In order to be compiled project does require following external libraries: glfw compiled static libraries(.lib) and header files,